zackify/render-placement-loader/README.md

         loader: 'render-placement-loader'
     }

-Currently works with only ES6 classes
+Works with ES6 classes and `React.createClass` components.
+Would like to use a better regex though.